-GHG Scope 1: All direct GHG emissions from Ricoh Group factories, offices, vehicles, etc. GHG Scope 2: Indirect GHG emissions from the consumption of
+GHG Scope 1: All direct GHG emissions from Ricoh Group factories, offices. vehicles. etc.

-GHG Scope 3: Emissions in the supply chain of business activities (excluding GHG Scope 1 and 2)
+GHG Scope 2: Indirect GHG emissions from the consumption of electricity and heat purchased by Ricoh Group GHG Scope 3: Emissions in the supply chain of business activities (excluding GHG Scope 1 and 2)